Download the complete CBA (PDF format, 709KB)

 Section 2

 A. Employees are encouraged to participate in professional activities of their occupation.
-The Employer will approve an employee's written request for annual leave, leave without pay, earned credit hours and/or earned compensatory time to participate in training, professional meetings, professional development, conferences, or continuing education courses unless the employee's absence would have an adverse effect on staffing, workload or mission requirements.
-The Employer will reasonably consider, and may approve, an employee's request for duty time in appropriate circumstances for the activities described above, and will give serious consideration to requests where the training is directly related to the employee's official duties.
+The Employer will approve an employee’s written request for annual leave, leave without pay, earned credit hours and/or earned time off award to participate in training, professional meetings, professional development, conferences, or continuing education courses unless the employee's absence would have an adverse effect on staffing, workload or mission requirements.
+The Employer will reasonably consider, and may approve, an employee's request for duty time in appropriate circumstances for the activities described above, and will seriously consider requests where the training is directly related to the employee's official duties.

 B. The Employer, subject to the availability of funds, will continue to offer attorneys and accountants the opportunity to obtain job related mandatory continuing education credits, internally, online through service providers such as the following: Practicing Law Institute, Checkpoint Learning, and West LegalEd Center.
 The Employer agrees to notify all attorneys and accountants, at least annually, that this service is available and how to obtain a password.
 To the extent possible, the Employer will seek continuing legal education accreditation for any continuing professional education courses it offers to these employees.

-C. To the extent the Employer or OPM establish that employees must be members of particular professional societies and/or organizations (for example, attorneys and CPAs) in order to be employed in a SEC position, or as a practical matter SEC encourages employees to hold professional licenses and/or credentials (for example, Certified Fraud Examiners) that will be used in the performance of their job duties, the Employer will reimburse employees for their dues, up to a maximum of $400 per year, subject to the availability of funds.
+C. To the extent the Employer or OPM establish that employees must be members of particular professional societies and/or organizations (for example, attorneys and CPAs) in order to be employed in a SEC position, or as a practical matter SEC encourages employees to hold professional licenses and/or credentials (for example, Certified Fraud Examiners) that will be used in the performance of their job duties, the Employer will, subject to the availability of funds, reimburse employees for their dues in accordance with Article 44.

 D. Consistent with workload and staffing needs, if the employees identified in Paragraph C are required to take continuing education classes to maintain their professional licenses or credentials, they shall receive administrative or duty time each calendar year, up to the maximum number of continuing education hours required by their licensing jurisdiction (but normally not to exceed 16 hours), to attend such classes that are related to their official duties.